-Managing Crohn’s Disease: Symptoms and Relapses Tracked by an App
+Managing Crohn’s Disease: Symptoms and Relapses Tracked by a Crohn’s Symptom Tracker

 The reality and the symptoms of the contamination vary between patients.
 With the right medication and diet advised by the physician, it is possible to keep up with this disease.
 CareClinic plays a major role in this gastrointestinal condition and how a health app can contribute a lot to the improvement of a person’s life.